 Take the MTR to Tung Chung and then take bus 11 to Pui O town.

-Earlier, Wan Tsai peninsula was a restricted area.
+g: Earlier, the Wan Tsai peninsula was a restricted area.
 Now, it has been opened to the public and has two campgrounds - Wan Tsai South and Wan Tsai West.
-The campsites are famous for their outdoor activities and have an amazing shoreline.
-Loaded with pavilions, benches, and tables, glamping in Wan Tsai peninsula promises true camping experience.
+This campsite in Hong Kong is famous for their outdoor activities and have an amazing shoreline.
+Loaded with pavilions, benches, and tables, glamping in Wan Tsai peninsula promises a true camping experience.

 Facilities: Large-scale bathing, pavilions, barbeque pits, benches, tables, and toilet facilities